Debt Validation Letter

-• Debt validation is legally required information that debt collectors must provide when they first contact you about a debt.
+• Debt validation letters include legally required information that debt collectors must provide when they first contact you about a debt.

-• Debt validation must include specific information about the debt and the debt collector.
+• A debt validation letter must include specific information about the debt and the debt collector.

-• After you receive a debt validation notice, you have 30 days to dispute the debt.
+• After you receive a debt validation letter, you have 30 days to dispute the debt.
 After 30 days, the debt collector can assume the information is correct.

-Debt validation is the information that could prove that a debt is legitimate and belongs to you.
+A debt validation letter is the information that could prove that a debt is legitimate and belongs to you.
 On the other hand, it could also prove the debt isn't yours.

-Debt validation is designed to prevent debt collectors and scammers from attempting to collect money you don't owe.
+Key concept: Debt validation is required to prevent debt collectors and scammers from attempting to collect money you don't owe.

 The truth is, anyone can say that you owe them money.
 But that doesn't mean you actually do.

 When a debt buyer or debt collector (or someone calling themselves a debt collector) contacts you, laws exist to protect you from abuse.
-One law requires debt collectors to verify the details of the debt they say you owe.
+One law requires debt collectors to prove the details of the debt they say you owe.
+Debt collectors are supposed to do this by sending you a debt validation letter (also called “debt validation notice”).

-Sometimes, the first time you hear from a debt collector is when they send you a letter to prove you owe money.
-The letter will tell you how much they say you owe.
-If a collector doesn't include validation in their initial contact, they have five days from the time they make contact to provide you with validation.
-They can’t continue to try to collect the debt until they verify the debt.
+Sometimes, the first time you hear from a debt collector is when they send you a debt validation letter to prove you owe money.
+The debt validation letter will tell you how much they say you owe, and include other important details about the debt.
+If a collector doesn't include debt validation information in their initial contact, they have five days from the time they make contact to provide you with validation.
+Debt collectors can’t continue to try to collect the debt until they verify the debt.
+You’re also allowed to send a debt verification request in writing to ask the debt collector to provide a debt validation letter or other information if important details about the debt are missing or incorrect.

 The Fair Debt Collection Practices Act (FDCPA) requires debt collectors to provide you with detailed information regarding the debt they're attempting to collect.
-This detailed information is called debt validation.
+This detailed information is called a debt validation letter (or “debt validation notice”).

 • A statement that the letter is coming directly from a debt collector